Lyons Community School

 The Downside

 Many classes are structured around themes.
-For instance, history offerings include classes such as world religions, global development and foundations in United States government and expansion; neuroscience and understanding animals are among the science options.
-English courses expose students to a broad range of literature by focusing on topic such as moral dilemmas, individualism, modern short stories and apocalyptic fiction.
+For instance, history classes cover topics such as world religions, global development and foundations in United States government and expansion; neuroscience and understanding animals are among the science options.
+English courses expose students to a broad range of literature by focusing on topics such as moral dilemmas, individualism, modern short stories and apocalyptic fiction.
 Math classes follow a more traditional sequence, running from algebra through pre-calculus.
 Computer science is offered as an elective.

 Lyons shares the old IS 49 building, including its gym, cafeteria and outdoor playground, with The Williamsburg High School of Arts and Technology and Brooklyn Latin.
 The three schools have separate lunch periods and arrival times.
-Students from all three schools may participate in campus-wide sports.
+Sports are campus-wide.
+Lyons partners with Grand Street Settlement to provide afterschool programming for both the middle school and high school.
+They also provided support services to families.

-SPECIAL EDUCATION: Lyons has integrated co-teaching (ICT) classes in every grade and dedicates a lot of time to students' social and emotional development through advisories and other initiatives.
-(Laura Zingmond, web reports and interview, October 2018)
+Lyons has integrated co-teaching (ICT) classes in every grade and dedicates a lot of time to students' social and emotional development through advisories and other initiatives.
+(Dashiell Allen and Lydie Raschka, web reports and interview, October 2025)

 Get more from InsideSchools